Synesthesia of Machine (SoM)-Driven Analog Precoder Optimization for Enhanced ISAC Performance in Sub-THz Systems: Introduction

-It is worth noting that the correlation between communication and sensing channels affects the performance gain when both functionalities co-exist \cite{IT_ISAC_Liuan, IT_ISAC_Liufan}.
-Previous studies such as \cite{ISAC_channel_model_SD} evaluated this channel correlation from the perspective of power sharing.
-However, they do not provide direct guidance for precoding design.
-Moreover, transmitters fail to actively manipulate the degree of correlation between channels. \cite{RIS_rotation_ISAC, correlation_RIS_learning} improved the channel correlation through reconfigurable intelligent surfaces, thereby enhancing ISAC performance.
+It is worth noting that the correlation between communication and sensing channels affects the ISAC performance when both functionalities co-exist \cite{IT_ISAC_Liufan}.
+Previous studies such as \cite{ISAC_channel_model_SD} evaluated this correlation from the perspective of power sharing between the propagation paths in sensing and communication channels.
+However, they do not provide direct guidance for analog precoding design.
+Moreover, the existing analog precoders fail to actively manipulate the degree of correlation between channels. \cite{RIS_rotation_ISAC} improved the channel correlation through external reconfigurable intelligent surfaces, thereby enhancing ISAC performance.
 However, these methods are primarily limited to narrowband systems and may exacerbate beam squint effects in sub-THz systems.
-In fact, hybrid precoding systems possess their own design degrees of freedom that can be leveraged to tune the channel correlation, which has not been thoroughly explored.
-Notably, the TTD serves to adjust spatial-domain fading across subcarriers, holding the potential in inherently tuning the channel correlation.
+In fact, analog precoding systems possess their own design degrees of freedom that can be leveraged to establish the performance trade-off, which has not been thoroughly explored.
+Notably, the TTDs are used to adjust the beam pointing across subcarriers, holding the potential in inherently tuning the channel correlation.